-The underwriters initially propose to offer the shares of common stock directly to the public at the public offering price listed on the cover page of this prospectus supplement.
-After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the underwriters.
+The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$1.14.
+After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the representatives.